-There have been no material changes outside the ordinary course of our business during the three months ended March 31, 2024, to the information regarding our contractual obligations that was disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+There have been no material changes outside the ordinary course of our business during the nine months ended September 30, 2024, to the information regarding our contractual obligations that was disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-At the Market Sales Agreement
+At-the-Market Sales Agreement

-On March 7, 2024, the Company entered into an At-the-Market Issuance Sales Agreement (the "Sales Agreement") with Craig-Hallum Capital Group LLC ("Craig-Hallum").
-Pursuant to the Sales Agreement, the Company may sell, at its option, up to an aggregate of \$5.0 million in shares of its Common Stock through Craig-Hallum, as sales agent.
-Sales of the Common Stock made pursuant to the Sales Agreement have been or will be made under the Company's Registration Statement on Form S-3 filed on March 15, 2022 (File No. 333-263568) (the "Registration Statement"), which was declared effective by the Securities and Exchange Commission on May 9, 2022.
-Subject to the terms and conditions of the Sales Agreement, Craig-Hallum may sell the shares, if any, only by methods deemed to be an "at the market" offering as defined in Rule 415(a)(4) promulgated under the Securities Act.
-The Company has agreed to pay Craig-Hallum a sales commission of 3.0% of the gross proceeds for sales under the Sales Agreement and to provide Craig-Hallum with customary indemnification and contribution rights, including for liabilities under the Securities Act.
+On March 7, 2024, the Company entered into an At-the-Market Issuance Sales Agreement (the Sales Agreement) with Craig-Hallum Capital Group LLC (Craig-Hallum).
+Pursuant to the Sales Agreement, the Company may sell, at its option, up to an aggregate of \$5.0 million in shares of its common stock through Craig-Hallum, as sales agent.
+Subject to the terms and conditions of the Sales Agreement, Craig-Hallum may sell the shares, if any, only by methods deemed to be an "at the market" offering as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the Securities Act).
+The Company has agreed to pay Craig-Hallum a sales commission of 3.0% of the gross proceeds for sales under the Sales Agreement and to provide Craig-Hallum with customary indemnification and contribution rights.

+including for liabilities under the Securities Act.
 In addition, the Company is required to reimburse Craig-Hallum for certain specified expenses in connection with entering into the Sales Agreement.